FZJ-INM1-BDA/siibra-explorer/docs/usage/search.md

 The search interface can be closed by clicking the `Collapse` button [![](images/bigbrain_collapse_search.png)](images/bigbrain_collapse_search.png)

-## Browser dataset
+## Browsing dataset

-`click` on any dataset entry to get a detail view of the said dataset
+`click` on any dataset entry to display a detailed view.

 [![](images/bigbrain_click_dataset.png)](images/bigbrain_click_dataset.png)

 [![](images/area_te10_detail.png)](images/area_te10_detail.png)

-## Filter / Unfilter results
+## Filtering search results

-You can narrow down the search result by filtering.
-Currently, the only filter available is by methods.
+You can filter the search result by `click`ing the banner `Related Datasets`.
+This reveals the filter options.
+Select/Deselect options to apply the filter.

-`click` the banner `Related Datasets` to reveal the filter options. select all methods of interest (selecting none will apply no filter).

 [![](images/bigbrain_search_filter.png)](images/bigbrain_search_filter.png)

 [![](images/bigbrain_search_filter_expanded.png)](images/bigbrain_search_filter_expanded.png)

 !!! warning
-    Selecting no filter option is not the same as selecting all options.
+    Selecting no filter option is not the same as selecting all filter options.

-    There may be datasets without any _methods_ defined.
-These datasets will be shown if no filter is applied (deselecting all options), but will not show up if all options are selected
+    There may be datasets without any _methods_ curated.
+These datasets will be shown if no filter is applied (i.e. deselecting all options), but will not show up if all options are selected.

 To reset all filters, `click` the `filter icon`